Abidon-J-F/Personal-Development/README.md

 # Personal Development
-Software projects I have completed in my free time.
+This repository contains all the software projects I have completed in my free time.